jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 I use assertions_ in tests when making a program_ to make sure something is :ref:`True<test_what_is_true>` about the program_ before I continue building or to test ideas and see if they work, without worrying about if I will remember the ideas later.

 I use them to test how the program_ behaves, for example when it is given inputs.
-Assertions_ can help catch things that make tests that were passing, start failing when I add new lines of code.
+Assertions_ can help catch things that make tests that were passing, start failing if I add new lines of code.
 They help me answer 2 questions

 * what is the same?
 * what is different?

-The difference between my expectations (tests and ideas) and reality (what happens when the program_ runs), tells me what to change to make them match.
+The difference between my expectations (tests and ideas) and reality (what happens if the program_ runs), tells me what to change to make them match.
 The closer my program_ is to reality, the better.

 ----